MakoEuro/makoeuro/README.md

 # ❤️ About me
 Hi there!
 My name is Mako, and I'm a beginner software developer who started learning and really getting into coding back at the start of high school in 2017.
-Since then I've gained a lot of interested in coding and learning the depths of computers.
+Since then I've gained a lot of interest in coding and learning the depths of computers.

 I'm studying to become a professional software developer at [MITT](https://mitt.ca/)